mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/05/07-adapters.md

 data.CommitChanges()
 ```

-In this code we make an update and an insertion.
+In this code, we make an update and an insertion.

 Please note that, in order to modify an item, we have to create a copy.
 If we do not do so, the item would maintain the same reference and the Diff would indicate that it has not been modified.
 Once all the modifications have been applied, we will execute the DataSource `CommitChanges` method so that the viewModel is informed of the existence of changes.